- Betting Sites

 You're likely already aware of PayPal's many advantages.
 If we had to pick the main benefit, it would be how fast PayPal is.

-Ease is the next key element - no one wants to be messing around with difficult accounts or having to remember loads of information each time they make a transaction.
-Once you've got an account with PayPal and a betting site, it really does become no more than clicking two buttons to deposit or withdraw.
+Convenience is the next key element - no one wants to be messing around with difficult accounts or having to remember loads of information each time they make a transaction.
+Once you've got an account with PayPal and a betting site, it really does become no more than clicking a few buttons to deposit or withdraw.

 |💡 TIP!
 Making PayPal deposits is extremely easy.
 A betting site deposit with PayPal just takes a few clicks, like we illustrated above!|